AjayMathesh/demo-site-setup/README.md

 This shortcode will verify the recaptcha process automatically.
 15. Go to My Sites menu -> network admin->multisite cloner in admin dashboard and check whether the url of a site is correctly projected which you need to be cloned(sub site).

-For understanding
+For Understanding,
-Main site - Acts as a entry point, Recaptcha verification and Redirects to subsite by creating new demo instance Sub site - All the demo works should be done in this . this is the site which will be watched by the users
+Main site - Acts as an entry point, performs Recaptcha verification, and redirects to the subsite by creating a new demo instance.

+Sub site - All demo work should be done here.
+This is the site that will be watched by the users.

-After all the process.
-Check everything is working by accessing a endpoint
+After completing all the steps, verify that everything is functioning correctly by accessing the endpoint.

+Ensure all configurations are correct, and test thoroughly for a smooth demo experience.